iosecurityio/stig_converter/README.md

 **Allen Montgomery** - <allen@iosecurityio> - IO Security

 Use responsibly at your leisure.
+Wear your helmet.

 ---